 - [Glyphs45], a PDF showing the glyphs for the UTC-source ideographs.
 This document is a simple matrix with the representative glyph for a UTC-source ideograph and its identifier in each cell.
 The representative glyphs used are drawn in a modern style, such as is used by the IRG in its work.
-The use of modern forms for some characters originally drawn in a seal style should not be taken as implying any mechanism for the inclusion of seal forms as a whole in the Unicode Standard. - [Data45], a text file containing information regarding the ideographs.
+The use of modern forms for some characters originally drawn in a seal style should not be taken as implying any mechanism for the inclusion of seal forms as a whole in [Unicode]. - [RSChart45], a PDF providing a set of radical-stroke charts for the UTC-source ideographs.
+These charts use the glyphs used in the main glyph chart. - [Data45], a text file containing information regarding the ideographs.
 A detailed description of this file follows.